nexusproject/phcl/README.md

        align="right">
 </h1>

-PHCL is a Python-based Infrastructure as Code (IaC) tool for dynamic infrastructure workflows.

-It provides an authoring and generation layer for HCL-based tools such as Terraform, OpenTofu, and Packer.
+PHCL provides an authoring and generation layer for HCL-based tools such as Terraform, OpenTofu, and Packer.

+**It does not require you to write or rewrite the whole project in PHCL.<br>
+You can keep your existing Terraform/OpenTofu codebase and use PHCL only for a single `.tf` file that needs to be parameterized or generated from external data.**

 Declarations are written as Python classes.
 The source stays close to the shape of HCL while adding composition, dynamic generation, and integration with